CinderD/CReKG/README.md

 # Legal-Knowledge-Graph
 This is the repository for the Final Year Project -- Knowledge Graph Construction on legal documents.

+Update on 6/11: Seems like CUAD is already the best dataset to choose.
+Even though it is annotated based on understanding the contract, we can still find entities based on the annotated sentances.
+Further work may focus on the entity extraction on CUAD annotated sentances.

 Current Progress:
   1. Built up a naive KG with stanza.
 The code is in folder 'trials for NER'.